 Based in La Sarthe, near the famous 24 Hours of Le Mans circuit, the team is still managed by Jean-Paul Driot for more than 30 years.
 Following his passing in August 2019, his sons Olivier and Gregory now run the team.

 DAMS’ experience also extends to endurance racing, having competed in the 24 Hours of Le Mans eight times, for prestigious manufacturers including Cadillac and Panoz.

 In 2014, Jean-Paul Driot and Alain Prost became partners, with the support of reputed French manufacturer Renault, and together created Renault e.dams.

-The first year of the championship (2014-2015), the team was crowned world champions with its two drivers Sébastien Buémi and Nicolas Prost, as it would be for the first three seasons.
+In the first year of the championship (2014-2015), the team was crowned champion with its two drivers Sébastien Buémi and Nicolas Prost, as it would be for the first three seasons.
 Sébastien would go on to win the drivers’ title the following season (2015-2016) and finished runner-up in 2016-2017.